1gor/htmg/README.md

 **Functional HTML generation for Ruby.**

-Stop string-mashing templates.
-Start composing functions.

 HTMG treats HTML as data structures, not text files.
 It brings the power of **functional composition** to your Ruby views, allowing you to build stateless, testable, and reusable UI components without a templating language tax.

-## Philosophy
+## Philosophy: The "MatzLisp" Way

-Templates (ERB, Slim, Haml) separate your logic from your view structure.
+Templates (ERB, Slim) separate logic from structure, often leading to "magic" context and implicit dependencies.
 HTMG takes a different approach: **Your view is just a function.**

 * **Code is Data:** HTML structure is defined by nesting Ruby function calls.
-* **Composable:** A component is just a method that returns a tag.
-* **Fast:** No parsing step.
-It runs at the speed of Ruby method calls.
-* **Explicit:** Data is passed as arguments, not hidden in instance variables.
+* **Unidirectional Data Flow:** Data is passed explicitly down from the route to the view.
+Views never "pull" data.
+* **Explicit over Implicit:** No magical `scope` or `instance_variables`.
+If a view needs data, it must be passed as an argument.
+* **Boring Technology:** Just Ruby.
+No parsers, no distinct compilation step.

 ## Installation